-With over 90 exhibits, this interactive museum in nearby Mobile is a fascinating place to spend a day.
+With over 90 exhibits, this interactive museum in nearby Mobile for me was a fascinating place where I almost spend an entire day.

-Exploring all maritime topics from trade routes and early settlements to shipwrecks, Gulf marine life and weather patterns, there’s much to occupy even the most demanding travellers.
+Exploring all maritime topics from trade routes and early settlements to shipwrecks, Gulf marine life and weather patterns, there’s much to occupy even the most demanding travelers.

 Spend time in GulfQuest Theater, where panoramic images and voices capture what its like to live in the region, then step aboard a full-size container ship to see how the process and engine room works.

 With interactive experiences for all ages, it’s a great place to visit with all the family.